The BnF Museum collections

 Please note: due to the fragility of certain artworks, some pieces on display in the Mazarin Gallery and Rotunda are rotated every four months, showcasing the breadth of the BnF’s collections.
 These spaces are closed to the public while the pieces are rotated.

-Rotunda closing dates: From Monday 22 to Friday 26 april 2024 inclusive and From Monday 7 to Friday 11 october 2024 inclusive
+Rotunda closing dates: From Monday 7 to Friday 11 april 2025 included

 Access